-Accountants work with individuals or organizations, handling monetary transactions by recording financial information.
-Their job may also include financial analyzing and reporting, preparing tax returns, auditing accounts, and/or acting as consultants on a wide variety of financial matters.
+Firstly, Professional accountant work with individuals or organizations, handling monetary transactions by recording financial information.
+Also, their job may also include financial analysis and reporting, preparing tax returns, auditing accounts, and/or acting as consultants on a wide variety of financial matters.

 - Chartered Certified Accountant (ACCA) designation